 If you can get everything going in your crock pot in the morning, come dinner time, you're in for a treat - a delightful tender stew, ready to ladle over a bed of rice!

-Here’s the recipe for slow cooker ropa vieja.
-If you make this I hope you’ll come back to leave a comment and let me know how it turned out.Print
+Here's the recipe for slow cooker ropa vieja.
+If you make this I hope you'll come back to leave a star rating and a comment.
+I'd love to know what you think!Print

 Slow Cooker Ropa Vieja: Old Clothes